AutoViML/lazytransform/README.md

 !pip install lazytransform --ignore-installed --no-cache --no-deps
 ```
 </li><br>
 <li><b>lazytransform as of version 0.91 has two Super Learning Optimized (SULO) Ensembles named "SuloClassifier" and "SuloRegressor"</b>.
-The estimators are "optimized" in the sense that you can use them for all kinds of multi-label multi-class and Imbalanced data set problems without needing to do hyper-parameter tuning with GridSearchCV.
-They are built using basic scikit-learn estimators and are self-optimizing since they perform hyper-param tuning for each kind of problem and use weights for each classifier or regressor, different random seeds, etc. to make them highly performant.
-On top of it, they are fully scikit-learn compatible with the same "fit and predict" syntax. </li>
+The estimators are "super-optimized" in the sense that they perform automatic GridSearchCV so you can use them for all kinds of multi-label multi-class and Imbalanced data set problems with just default parameters to get great results in Kaggle competitions. </li>
-Take a look at the benchmarking results notebook here for SuloClassifier:
+Take a look at the amazing benchmarking results notebook here for SuloClassifier:

 ![Notebook](https://github.com/AutoViML/lazytransform/tree/main/notebooks/SuloClassifier_Benchmarking_Results.ipynb)